-All Prime computer systems - from the small virtual memory Prime 2250 to the large virtual memory Prime 9950 that supports dozens of concurrent timeshared and queued tasks - use the multifunction PRIMOS operating system.
-Since each central processor provides a different level of performance and functionality within the Prime systems family, the PRIMOS operating system is designed to maximize the effectiveness of a processor's resources while minimizing operating system overhead.
+All Prime® virtual memory computer systems - from the small Prime 2250TM to the Prime 9955TM that supports dozens of concurrent timeshared and queued tasks - use the multifunction PRIMOS operating system.
+Since each central processor provides a different level of performance and functionality within the Prime systems family, the PRIMOS operating system maximizes the effectiveness of a processor's resources while minimizing operating system overhead.